wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    NOTE: The date shown is the version of the asset.

 1. Drag-and-drop (under "Import Data") the asset onto the designer canvas, which makes it a <strong>step</strong> in the pipeline.
-1. Reveal its menu on the right to click "Edit column" and enter the column name "tweet text".
+1. Reveal the list of columns by clicking "Edit column name" and select "<strong>tweet_text</strong>".
 Save.
 1. To connect two steps, click the circle under the top step (turning it green), then drag it to the circle above the second step (turning that green).
 An arrow should appear.

    That action converts text data into a vector of features which makes the data more manageable and performant.